-Trauma to the vocal cords after vocal abuse or misuse leads to the formation of pin head to half pea sized nodules symmetrically on both cords.
+Trauma to the vocal cords after vocal abuse or misuse leads to the formation of pin head to half pea sized nodules symmetrically located on both cords.
 Edema and hemorrhage in the sub mucosal space become nodular after fibrosis.

-Patient presents with hoarseness; if the polyp is large, it can even lead to stridor or intermittent choking.
+The patient presents with hoarseness; if the polyp is large, it can even lead to stridor or intermittent choking.
 It is managed by surgical excision followed by speech therapy.

 Chondroma: Tumor of the Cartilages

-Mostly cricoid cartilage is affected in chondroma producing dyspnea or even dysphagia.
+Mostly, cricoid cartilage is affected in chondroma producing dyspnea or even dysphagia.